 The authors of the petition specifically request that firmer standards be imposed on manufacturers and utility providers, that more is to be invested into research and that medical practitioners and the general public be educated about the effects of EMFs.
 They also advocate for better disclosure of so-called expert’s financial relationships with industry when speaking of the health aspects of EMF emitting technologies, and that ‘white zones’ with no radiation be established as a safe haven for people who suffer Electromagnetic Sensitivity.

-This petition comes as more and more towns and cities across Australia adopt 5G, a technology that is unlike any other wireless technology ever used before (and therefore completely untested in terms of its health impacts) in that it utilises millimetre waves (MMWs) to transmit data rather than microwaves.
-It is like our Government is conducting a very expensive health experiment with no control group or contingency plan.
+This petition has had little effect on Australian regulators as more and more towns and cities across Australia adopt 5G, a technology that is unlike any other wireless technology ever used before (and therefore completely untested in terms of its health impacts) in that it utilises millimetre waves (MMWs) to transmit data rather than microwaves.

-Let’s hope the UN and the WHO takes this petition seriously and starts taking some firm action, and fast.
+Let’s hope the appeal continues to grow in support forcing the UN and the WHO takes it seriously and start taking some firm action, and fast!

 You can view the petition for yourself here.